 In the 1700’s the Comanche and the Apache fought over the area and the Apache decided to side with the Spanish.
 They really had no choice as the French were supporting the Comanche with arms and horses.
 The Apache asked for a mission to be set up.
 They were not interested in a mission to live in, but they were interested in having a Spanish presidio, a fort, nearby to fend off the Comanche.
 So in 1757 the Spaniards set up a mission and presidio near where Menard, Texas sits today.
 A year later the Comanche, and other northern nations, destroyed the mission and murdered several Spaniards, including two priests.
 After holding out in the presidio for years, the Spaniards eventually withdrew back to San Antonio.
 That marked a turning point in the Spanish involvement in what is today Texas.

 The image below is a painting that was made regarding the destruction of the mission in 1757.
-No, the painting does not point to the treasure.
-The artist was never in the area and the mission and the presidio were reversed relative to the river and the mountains in the background do not exist.
-It is, however, the first painting ever made of a historical event in Texas.
+It is the first painting ever made of a historical event in Texas.
 It shows the two slain priests with the weapons by which they were martyred.
-In 1941 the US conference of Bishops nominated them for sainthood.

 The massacre was one of many firsts.
 The first, and only, time a mission was completely destroyed.
 The first time that the Spanish troops were up against Native Americans who were armed with muskets and mounted on horses (the French supplied them with arms).
 Whereas before small numbers of Spanish troops could fight back large numbers of natives who were only armed with bow and arrow, the muskets and horses leveled the playing field.
 The Spanish were never again to be completely safe in Texas.